Cocktail Mixing Calculator

 Can I switch units after calculating?

-"Yes.
-Use the unit toggle to convert all values between ml and oz without changing ratios.
+Yes.
+Use the unit switch in the result area to convert displayed values between ml and oz without changing ratios.

 Does this cover carbonation?